Apples and oranges

-A comparison of apples and oranges occurs when two items or groups of items are compared that cannot be practically compared, typically because of inherent, fundamental and/or qualitative differences between the items.
+A comparison of apples and oranges occurs when two items or groups of items are compared that cannot be practically compared, typically because of inherent or fundamental differences between the objects.

-The idiom, comparing apples and oranges, refers to the apparent differences between items which are popularly thought to be incomparable or incommensurable, such as apples and oranges.
-The idiom may also be used to indicate that a false analogy has been made between two items, such as where an apple is faulted for not being a good orange.
+The idiom, comparing apples and oranges, refers to the differences between items which are popularly thought to be incomparable or incommensurable, such as apples and oranges.
+The idiom may also indicate that a false analogy has been made between two items, such as where an apple is faulted for not being a good orange.